Here’s What the Senate Should Ask Mike Pompeo

 Would you support the United States initiating military action against Iran?

+Colin H. Kahl is the inaugural Steven C. Hazy senior fellow at the Freeman Spogli Institute for International Studies’ Center for International Security and Cooperation and a strategic consultant at the Penn-Biden Center for Diplomacy and Global Engagement.
+From 2014 to 2017, he was deputy assistant to President Barack Obama and national security advisor to Vice President Joe Biden.
+Kahl is a co-editor of Shadow Government.

-Jeff Prescott
+Jeffrey Prescott

 The day before you were nominated to be director of the CIA, regarding the Iran nuclear deal, you tweeted that you looked forward to “rolling back this disastrous deal with the world’s largest state sponsor of terrorism.”
 As a member of Congress, you publicly supported a U.S. policy of regime change in Iran.
 Your colleagues, your own analysts at the CIA, and international inspectors disagree and in recent months have affirmed that the nuclear deal continues to verifiably roll back and constrain Iran’s nuclear program and is subjecting Iran to unprecedented international monitoring and inspections.
 In short, the deal is working, and sticking with it remains in the U.S. national interest.